Our Services

 Helpful Resources

-Apple cider vinegar nasal rinses are highly acidic (pH 2.5–3.0) and can chemically burn the delicate nasal mucosa, disrupt ciliary function, and lead to crusting, bleeding and secondary infections while impairing normal sinus drainage.
+Apple cider vinegar nasal rinses are highly acidic (pH 2.5–3.0) and can chemically burn the delicate nasal mucosa.
+This acidity disrupts ciliary function, causes crusting, bleeding, and secondary infections, and impairs normal sinus drainage.

 Apple cider vinegar (ACV) has become a popular home remedy for everything from sore throats to skin care.
 Some people even add ACV to nasal rinses in hopes of clearing congestion or killing bacteria.
 But is it safe?
 The truth is that ACV nasal rinses can burn delicate nasal tissue, disrupt normal function, and potentially lead to serious complications.
 Here's what you need to know.